 You can’t access information stored here without the TOR browser.
 The dark web also promotes illicit activities in the digital world.
 The prime focus, in this case, is anonymity and hidden identities.

 Surface web, dark web, and deep web are interconnected concepts.
-They define certain activities which take place on the world wide web and have severe repercussions on online operations.
+They define certain activities that take place on the world wide web and have severe repercussions on online operations.
 While activities on the surface level are mostly secure, those taking place in the deep levels are hidden and shady.
-In case of the dark web, anonymous operations form the major part of activities.
-In short, the surface web is the place where search engine crawlers as well as our own crawlers go to fetch useful information whereas the dark web houses dark and shady activities and is best avoided for security concerns.
+In the case of the dark web, anonymous operations form the major part of activities.
+In short, the surface web is the place where search engine crawlers, as well as our own crawlers, go to fetch useful information whereas the dark web houses dark and shady activities and is best avoided for security concerns.